 For more on the naming scheme see Enforcement of Tribunal Awards

 ‘One sided flexibility’: legislation to give all workers the right to request a more stable contract

-Legislation will be introduced to allow all employees and workers with varying hours and shift patterns (including agency and zero hours workers) to formally request a more fixed working pattern after 26 weeks of work for the same employer.
+The Good Work Plan states that legislation will be introduced to allow all employees and workers with varying hours and shift patterns (including agency and zero hours workers) to formally request a more fixed working pattern after 26 weeks of work for the same employer.
 It is anticipated that the new legislation will mirror the flexible working regulations, which will be extended to workers.

 Extension of time required to break a period of continuous service to make it easier for employees to access their rights

 Matthew Taylor identified that those who work intermittently for the same employer can find it difficult to gain or access some of these rights because they may struggle to build up continuous service.

 Under the Good Work proposals, continuous service for the purpose of qualifying for certain employment rights will therefore be deemed not to be broken where there is a gap between assignments or a pause in work of up to 4 weeks (the present limit is one week).
 This will assist employees in atypical working relationships to establish continuity of service.
 However no further government proposals on this commitment have been brought forward

 Legislation to ban employers from making deductions from staff tips